Can You Be Recalled From Inactive Ready Reserve to Active Duty?

-Joining the military actually comes with many options, however, the most common option to serve in the active duty ranks where you are a full-time military member of any branch of service.
+There are many ways to join the military, but the most common option is to serve in the active duty ranks where you are a full-time military member of one of several branches of service.

-Military Service is divided into the following categories:
+Military service is divided into the following four categories:

-Active Duty - When active duty you are a full time employee of the United States Department of Defense.
-You get paid a salary, work the hours the military requires, where the military requires of you to work anywhere in the world.
+When in active duty, you are a full-time employee of the U.S. Department of Defense.
+You get paid a salary and work the hours the military requires (and go wherever the military requires you to work).
 You also have access to all the benefits of medical, dental, vacation, and reduced costs of living to name a few of the benefits.

-Reserves - When in the Reserves, a member will also be able to work as a civilian in another profession, but train for a salary on regular intervals throughout the year.
-Being called up is highly likely depending upon the job your unit does.
+When in the Reserves, a service member can work as a civilian in another profession, but must train for a salary at regular intervals throughout the year.
+Being called up is possible, depending upon the job your unit does.

-National Guard - The National Guard is maintained by the individual states, but also available for federal use when needed.
-Calling up the National Guard is also common depending upon the mission of the unit.
-Also for natural disasters within the United States, the National Guard will be called up by the Governors of their state.
+The National Guard is maintained by the individual states, but it's also available for federal use when needed.
+Calling up the National Guard is common depending upon the mission of the unit.
+The governors of the states will often call on the National Guard to response to natural disasters within the United States.

 All enlistments in the United States military incur a minimum eight-year service obligation.
-Any time which is not spent on active duty, or in the active (drilling) Reserves or National Guard must be spent in the inactive reserves, or Individual Ready Reserves (IRR).
+Any time which is not spent on active duty—or in the active (drilling) Reserves or National Guard—must be spent in the IRR.

 Active Duty Enlistment

-For example, if one enlists for four years active duty in the Army, and then gets out, he or she is placed in the IRR and is subject to recall to active duty for four more years (total of eight years military obligation).
+If one enlists for four years of active duty in the Army, and then gets out, they are placed in the IRR and is subject to recall to active duty for four more years (total of eight years military obligation).

-If one enlists in the active (drilling) National Guard or Reserves for six years, and then gets out, he/she is placed in the IRR for two years and is subject to possible recall during that time.
+If one enlists in the active (drilling) National Guard or Reserves for six years, and then gets out, they are placed in the IRR for two years and are subject to possible recall during that time.